unicode-org/icu/docs/userguide/icu4j/index.md

 ## Where to get Documentation

-The [ICU user's guide](https://unicode-org.github.io/icu/userguide/) contains lots of general information about ICU, in its C, C++, and Java incarnations.
+The [ICU User Guide](../) contains lots of general information about ICU, in its C, C++, and Java incarnations.

 The complete API documentation for ICU4J (javadoc) is available on the ICU4J web site, and can be built from the sources: